ipfs-shipyard/ipfs-provider/README.md

 ### `httpClient`

-Tries to connect to HTTP API via [`js-ipfs-http-client`](https://github.com/ipfs/js-ipfs-http-client) with either a user provided `apiAddress`, the current origin, or the default address (`/ip4/127.0.0.1/tcp/5001`).
+Tries to connect to HTTP API via [`js-ipfs-http-client`](https://github.com/ipfs/js-ipfs-http-client) with either a user provided `apiAddress`, the current origin, or `defaultApiAddress`.

+Value provided in `apiAddress`  can be:
+- a multiaddr (string like `/ip4/127.0.0.1/tcp/5001` or an [object](https://github.com/multiformats/js-multiaddr/))
+- a String with an URL (`https://example.com:8080/`)
+- a configuration object supported by [`js-ipfs-http-client`](https://github.com/ipfs/js-ipfs-http-client#importing-the-module-and-usage)

 ```js
 const { ipfs, provider } = await getIpfs({